LaurelineP/ztm_python-and-script-automations/README.md

 ## 📌 Installing Python & PyCharm
 ### 🔹 Installing Python ( mac )

-Step 1: Check for Existing Python Installation
+> 🔸 Step 1: Check for Existing Python Installation
-Before installing a new version of Python, it's a good idea to check if you already have Python installed on your Mac, which can sometimes be the case.
+> Before installing a new version of Python, it's a good idea to check if you already have Python installed on your Mac, which can
+> sometimes be the case.
+>

-1. Open Terminal: You can find Terminal in the Applications folder under Utilities, or simply search for it using Spotlight (Cmd + Space).
+> 1. Open Terminal: You can find Terminal in the Applications folder under Utilities, or simply search for it using Spotlight (Cmd + Space).

-2. Check Python Version: Type python --version or python3 --version and press Enter.
+> 2. Check Python Version: Type python --version or python3 --version and press Enter.
 If Python is installed, this will display the version number.

-Step 2: Download Python
+> 🔸 **Step 2: Download Python**
-To download the latest version of Python:
+> To download the latest version of Python:
+>

-1. Visit the Python Website: Open your web browser and go to the official Python website](https://www.python.org/).
+> 1. Visit the Python Website: Open your web browser and go to the official Python website](https://www.python.org/).

-2. Download Python: Click on "Downloads" and select the latest version for macOS.
+> 2. Download Python: Click on "Downloads" and select the latest version for macOS.
 The website typically detects your OS and suggests the appropriate version.

-Step 3: Install Python
+> 🔸 **Step 3: Install Python**
-Once the download is complete:
+> Once the download is complete:
+>

-1. Open the Installer: Locate the downloaded file (typically in the Downloads folder) and double-click on it.
+> 1. Open the Installer: Locate the downloaded file (typically in the Downloads folder) and double-click on it.

-2. Follow Installation Steps: The installer will guide you through the process.
+> 2. Follow Installation Steps: The installer will guide you through the process.
 Make sure to select the option "Install launcher for all users" and "Add Python to PATH" if available.

-3. Complete Installation: Click “Install” and enter your admin password if prompted.
+> 3. Complete Installation: Click “Install” and enter your admin password if prompted.

-Step 4: Verify Installation
+> 🔸 **Step 4: Verify Installation**
-After installation:
+> After installation:
+>

-1. Open Terminal Again: As in Step 1.
+> 1. Open Terminal Again: As in Step 1.

-2. Check the Version: Type python3 --version and press Enter.
+> 2. Check the Version: Type python3 --version and press Enter.
 This should display the newly installed Python version.

-Step 5: Install pip (If Not Included) pip is Python's package manager and is used to install Python packages.
+> 🔸 **Step 5: Install pip (If Not Included)**
+> pip is Python's package manager and is used to install Python packages.
 It usually comes with Python, but if not:
+>

-1. Download get-pip.py: Visit https://bootstrap.pypa.io/get-pip.py, and download the get-pip.py script.
+> 1. Download get-pip.py: Visit https://bootstrap.pypa.io/get-pip.py, and download the get-pip.py script.

-2. Run the Script: In Terminal, navigate to the download location and run python3 get-pip.py.
+> 2. Run the Script: In Terminal, navigate to the download location and run python3 get-pip.py.

 ### 🔹 Install Pycharm ( mac )
-Prerequisites
+> Prerequisites
-- macOS: Ensure your Mac is running on macOS 10.13 (High Sierra) or later.
+> - macOS: Ensure your Mac is running on macOS 10.13 (High Sierra) or later.

-- Internet Connection: You'll need a stable internet connection to download PyCharm.
+> - Internet Connection: You'll need a stable internet connection to download PyCharm.

-- Admin Rights: Be sure you have administrative privileges on your Mac to install new software.
+> - Admin Rights: Be sure you have administrative privileges on your Mac to install new software.

-Step 1: Downloading PyCharm
+> 🔸 **Step 1: Downloading PyCharm**
-1. Open your Web Browser: Launch Safari, Chrome, or any other browser.
+> 1. Open your Web Browser: Launch Safari, Chrome, or any other browser.

-2. Visit the JetBrains Website: Go to the JetBrains official website.
+> 2. Visit the JetBrains Website: Go to the JetBrains official website.

-3. Select the Edition: Choose between the Community Edition (free) and the Professional Edition (paid).
+> 3. Select the Edition: Choose between the Community Edition (free) and the Professional Edition (paid).
 Click on the “Download” button for the Community Edition.

-4. Start the Download: The download should start automatically.
+> 4. Start the Download: The download should start automatically.
 If it doesn’t, click on the direct link provided on the webpage.

-Step 2: Installing PyCharm
+> 🔸 **Step 2: Installing PyCharm**
-1. Open the Downloaded File: Locate the downloaded .dmg file in your “Downloads” folder and double-click to open it.
+> 1. Open the Downloaded File: Locate the downloaded .dmg file in your “Downloads” folder and double-click to open it.

-2. Install PyCharm: A new window will appear with the PyCharm icon and the “Applications” folder.
+> 2. Install PyCharm: A new window will appear with the PyCharm icon and the “Applications” folder.
 Drag the PyCharm icon to the “Applications” folder.
 This will copy PyCharm into your Applications.

-3. Wait for the Copy to Finish: This might take a few minutes depending on your Mac's performance.
+> 3. Wait for the Copy to Finish: This might take a few minutes depending on your Mac's performance.

-Step 3: Running PyCharm
+🔸 **Step 3: Running PyCharm**
-1. Open PyCharm: Go to your “Applications” folder and find PyCharm.
+> 1. Open PyCharm: Go to your “Applications” folder and find PyCharm.
 Double-click to open it.

-2. Initial Setup: The first time you open PyCharm, you’ll go through an initial setup process.
-This includes accepting the license agreement and configuring the IDE according to your preferences (like choosing a theme).
+> 2. Initial Setup: The first time you open PyCharm, you’ll go through an initial setup process.
+> This includes accepting the license agreement and configuring the IDE according to your preferences (like choosing a theme).

 ### 🔹 Installing Python ( windows )
-Step 1: Download Python
+> 🔸 **Step 1: Download Python**
-1. Visit the Official Python Website: Open your web browser and go to the official Python website.
+> 1. Visit the Official Python Website: Open your web browser and go to the official Python website.

-2. Select the Version: Click on the 'Downloads' tab.
+> 2. Select the Version: Click on the 'Downloads' tab.
 The website typically suggests the latest version for Windows.

-3. Download the Installer: Click on the link to download the Python installer for Windows.
+> 3. Download the Installer: Click on the link to download the Python installer for Windows.

-Step 2: Run the Installer
+>🔸 **Step 2: Run the Installer
-1. Locate the Installer: After the download is complete, locate the installer file, usually in your 'Downloads' folder.
+> 1. Locate the Installer: After the download is complete, locate the installer file, usually in your 'Downloads' folder.

-2. Start Installation: Double-click the installer file to begin the installation process.
+> 2. Start Installation: Double-click the installer file to begin the installation process.

-3. Select Installation Options:
+> 3. Select Installation Options:
+>

-  - Check 'Add Python to PATH': Before proceeding, make sure to tick the checkbox that says “Add Python to PATH”.
-This step is crucial as it allows you to run Python from the Command Prompt.
+>  - Check 'Add Python to PATH': Before proceeding, make sure to tick the checkbox that says “Add Python to PATH”.
+> This step is crucial as it allows you to run Python from the Command Prompt.
+>

-  - Choose Install Location: You can select the default location (recommended) or choose a specific location for Python installation.
+> - Choose Install Location: You can select the default location (recommended) or choose a specific location for Python installation.

-4. Begin Installation: Click on “Install Now” (recommended) or “Customize Installation” if you need to change any settings.
+> 4. Begin Installation: Click on “Install Now” (recommended) or “Customize Installation” if you need to change any settings.

-Step 3: Verify the Installation
+> 🔸 **Step 3: Verify the Installation**
-1. Open Command Prompt: After the installation is complete, open the Command Prompt.
+> 1. Open Command Prompt: After the installation is complete, open the Command Prompt.

-2. Check Python Version: Type python --version and press Enter.
+> 2. Check Python Version: Type python --version and press Enter.
 This command should return the version of Python you installed.

-3. Verify Pip Installation: Type pip --version to ensure that pip (Python's package installer) is also installed.
+> 3. Verify Pip Installation: Type pip --version to ensure that pip (Python's package installer) is also installed.

 ### 🔹 Installing Pycharm ( windows )
-Prerequisites
+> 🔸 **Prerequisites**
-- macOS: Ensure your Mac is running on macOS 10.13 (High Sierra) or later.
+> - macOS: Ensure your Mac is running on macOS 10.13 (High Sierra) or later.

-- Internet Connection: You'll need a stable internet connection to download PyCharm.
+> - Internet Connection: You'll need a stable internet connection to download PyCharm.

-- Admin Rights: Be sure you have administrative privileges on your Mac to install new software.
+> - Admin Rights: Be sure you have administrative privileges on your Mac to install new software.

-Step 1: Downloading PyCharm
+> 🔸 **Step 1: Downloading PyCharm**
-1. Open your Web Browser: Launch Safari, Chrome, or any other browser.
+> 1. Open your Web Browser: Launch Safari, Chrome, or any other browser.

-2. Visit the JetBrains Website: Go to the JetBrains official website.
+> 2. Visit the JetBrains Website: Go to the JetBrains official website.

-3. Select the Edition: Choose between the Community Edition (free) and the Professional Edition (paid).
+> 3. Select the Edition: Choose between the Community Edition (free) and the Professional Edition (paid).
 Click on the “Download” button for the Community Edition.

-4. Start the Download: The download should start automatically.
+> 4. Start the Download: The download should start automatically.
 If it doesn’t, click on the direct link provided on the webpage.

-Step 2: Installing PyCharm
+> 🔸 **Step 2: Installing PyCharm**
-1. Open the Downloaded File: Locate the downloaded .dmg file in your “Downloads” folder and double-click to open it.
+> 1. Open the Downloaded File: Locate the downloaded .dmg file in your “Downloads” folder and double-click to open it.

-2. Install PyCharm: A new window will appear with the PyCharm icon and the “Applications” folder.
+> 2. Install PyCharm: A new window will appear with the PyCharm icon and the “Applications” folder.
 Drag the PyCharm icon to the “Applications” folder.
 This will copy PyCharm into your Applications.

-3. Wait for the Copy to Finish: This might take a few minutes depending on your Mac's performance.
+> 3. Wait for the Copy to Finish: This might take a few minutes depending on your Mac's performance.

-Step 3: Running PyCharm
+> 🔸 **Step 3: Running PyCharm**
-1. Open PyCharm: Go to your “Applications” folder and find PyCharm.
+> 1. Open PyCharm: Go to your “Applications” folder and find PyCharm.
 Double-click to open it.

-2. Initial Setup: The first time you open PyCharm, you’ll go through an initial setup process.
-This includes accepting the license agreement and configuring the IDE according to your preferences (like choosing a theme).
+> 2. Initial Setup: The first time you open PyCharm, you’ll go through an initial setup process.
+> This includes accepting the license agreement and configuring the IDE according to your preferences (like choosing a theme).

-## 🔹 Venv / Virtual Environment
+## 📌 Venv / Virtual Environment
 Virtual Environment enables to install the required environment to run a project.
 This allows to install contain the installed external packages for the project use and to use the right version of python.